PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Set language from browser**

 The _Set language from browser_ toggle displays a 'YES/NO' toggle button which is set to 'YES' by default.
-If 'YES' is set, the default language will be changed based on user's default browser langauage automatically on FrontOffice (front-office).
+If 'YES' is set, the default language will be changed based on the user's default browser language automatically on FrontOffice (front-office).

 **Default country**